-Goodbye, Bet Shemesh.
-This post is for my friends who have been there for me from before the events which took place in Bet Shemesh over the past two years, and then remained at my side throughout.
+This post is for my friends who have been there for me prior to the events which took place in Bet Shemesh over the past two years, and then remained by my side throughout.

-My story started while doing everything I can to protect my daughter and her friends from extremists who terrified little boys, girls, and their parents on a daily basis for months.
+My story began while doing everything in my power to protect my daughter, and her friends from extremists who terrified boys, girls, and their parents on a daily basis, for months.

-What pushed me over the edge and caused me to feel that Bet Shemesh is not a place where I feel comfortable living in anymore, was the reaction to my most recent article which spoke about the current situation at the woman’s mikva I wrote about a very personal experience I had gone through, not mentioning in the article which mikva it took place in.
+What pushed me over the edge and caused me to feel that Bet Shemesh is no longer a place where I feel comfortable living in, was the reaction to my most recent article which spoke about the current situation at the woman’s Mikvah.
+I had written about a very personal experience I had gone through, not mentioning in the article which Mikvah this specific incident took place in.

-For a very long time, actually, almost 11 years to be exact, I have had issues from time to time in different mikvaot worldwide.
-I felt that some kind of change must take place in order for all women to feel safe and secure when going to fulfill this mitzva.
+For a very long time, nearly 11 years to be exact, I have had issues from time to time in different mikvahs worldwide.
+I felt that some kind of change must take place in order for women to feel safe, secure and comfortable when going to fulfill this mitzvah.
 This seems to be an issue throughout Israel, as seen in the ITIM petition.

-I wrote the article hoping that some kind of change would be made.
-I am grateful that more and more women are feeling that they can speak out now, because that will only help create the change for us women who so desperately want that change.
-I am saddened that there are so many stories of women who feel humiliated, and feel that they have no control over their bodies at the mikva.
+I wrote the article hoping that some kind of change would take place.
+I am grateful that more women feel that they can speak out now because that will only help create the change for us women who so desperately want it.

 I have disagreed with people many times.
 Never, ever to my recollection, have I ever humiliated someone, made them feel so embarrassed to their face, or through social media.
 And I have learned a lesson- I will never treat someone who I so strongly disagree with, the way I was treated.

 I am leaving and saying goodbye, Bet Shemesh completely heartbroken.
-I am leaving amazing friends who I have met through our common goal of making this city a better place for us all to live in.
-I wish my friends nothing but the best, and may you continue having the strength to fight for what is just and right.
-Bet Shemesh is, and always will be a part of who I am.
+I am leaving friends who I have met through our common goal of making this city a better place for us all to live in, and to you, I wish all the best.
+May you continue having the strength to fight for what is just, and right.
+Bet Shemesh is, and always will be a part of me.

 I am speaking for myself, as I always have, and not on behalf of anyone else.